tytydraco/yessleep/out/Its_Come_Back_For_What_It_Left_Behind_In_The_Summer_of_1996_PART_2.md

 Life changed drastically after that day.
 I had to hire a full-time, live-in manager for the Sanctuary - Sally.
 Sally wasn’t an animal whisperer by any means but she was kind to them and knew how to run a tight ship.

-I spent most of my days in Grady’s hospital room…listening to doctors and specialists make their assumptions about why made Grady fall into a coma.
-They were clueless and so was I.
+I spent most of my days in Grady’s hospital room…listening to doctors and specialists make their assumptions about Grady's coma.
+They were utterly clueless and so was I.

 Occasionally, I’d force myself to go have dinner by myself at the local restaurant or coffee at our local cafe.
 I tried to go during off-peak hours, so I wouldn’t have to partake in mindless chit-chat and just be able to journal in peace.
 I had a lot of strong feelings that I needed to let out, journaling was all I had to help.